geosoft-as/jsonwelllogformat/README.md

 }
 ```

-Another common data type for metadata is the _DLIS set_.
+Another common data type is the _DLIS set_.
 This is a named entity with a number of attributes and a number of objects with one or more values for each of the attributes.
 A DLIS set has a binary representation within a DLIS file, but it can be viewed as a matrix as follows:

 ```txt
 setName